enotspe/fortinet-2-elasticsearch/docs/dashboards/values.md

 **Consistency beats chaos.**

-And when in doubt, **simplify.**
+**And when in doubt, simplify.**

-Because the best dashboards don’t make noise — they tell the truth.
+Because the best dashboards don’t make noise — they reveal insights